 One of the most unique things about Canada is it reports some of the strongest levels of public support for immigration in the world.
 Since the early 1990s, public support for immigration in Canada has steadily increased.
 Today, some 80 per cent of Canadians agree that immigration is beneficial to the economy.
-The strong public support allows the Canadian government to target the arrival of over 400,000 new immigrants per year.
+The strong public support allows the Canadian government to target the arrival of 500,000 new immigrants per year.

 Public support for immigration in Canada is due to the following factors:

 History: Canada has a history of immigration.
 British and French settlers joined Canada's Indigenous peoples to build the country.
 Since Canada's Confederation in 1867, it has welcomed millions of immigrants from all corners of the globe.
 Hence, other than Canada's Indigenous peoples, all Canadians are immigrants or the descendants of immigrants.
 As the saying goes at the Canadian Museum of Immigration in Halifax, Nova Scotia, "A Canadian is an immigrant with seniority."

 Geography: Canada is able to exercise great control over who enters the country since it is surrounded by vast bodies of water and only shares its border with one country, the United States.
 The strong control allows Canada to screen people before they enter the country to make sure they meet Canada's policy goals.